 context for the dead prophets, a term that later

 evolved into a physical location.

-was Jerusalem, Petra, or some far-away monastery in Bengal, remains unproven,
+remains inconclusive — whether it was Jerusalem, Petra, some far-away monastery in Bengal,

 In the unlikely event that al-Aqsa did